Top 10 Musicians Who Became More Famous After They Died

 7 Jim Croce James Joseph Croce was an American folk and rock singer-songwriter.
 Between 1966 and 1973, Croce released five studio albums and singles.
 His songs "Bad, Bad Leroy Brown" and "Time in a Bottle" reached No. 1 on the U.S. Billboard Hot 100 chart.

 He was the lead singer of the post-punk band Joy Division.
-He suffered from both epilepsy and depression that he took his own life during the band's NA tour in 1980.
-After his death, one of the band's albums, Unknown Pleasures started to receive critical acclaim, and his music influenced U2 and the Cure.
+He suffered from both epilepsy and depression and took his own life during the band's North American tour in 1980.
+After his death, one of the band's albums, Unknown Pleasures, started to receive critical acclaim, and his music influenced U2 and The Cure.

 10 Selena Selena Quintanilla-Pérez was an American singer, songwriter, spokesperson, actress, and fashion designer.